ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

   // ResolvedLocal list to peer via signalling channel ...

-  // Add the new local Endpoints to the Connection:
+  // Add the new Local Endpoints to the Connection:
   Connection.AddLocal(ResolvedLocal)
 //---- PathChange event handler end ----